 The Fender MA-1 is a pretty great option as a starter guitar for kids aged around 8 to around 12.
 It is a 3/4 size, so it’s a more comfortable instrument for kids to hold and play than a full size.
 It is an acoustic guitar, so the strings are steel rather than nylon that a lot of people tend to prefer to start kids on.
-Steel take a little bit of time to get used to, and can be a little painful at first until your fingers toughen up.
+Steel takes a little bit of time to get used to and can be a bit painful at first until your fingers toughen up.
 The MA-1 has a great sound and stays in tune well, which are important things to look for when shopping for a children’s guitar.

-One of the things I like about this model is that it comes in 5 different kid friendly colors (Black, Blue, Pink, Red and Natural) – for younger kids that can be a huge plus.
+One of the things I like about this model is that it comes in 5 different kid-friendly colors (Black, Blue, Pink, Red, and Natural) – for younger kids that can be a huge plus.
 The top is laminated agathis, which is a very common material for guitars in this price range, with a beautiful looking laminated sapele on the back and sides.
 The rosewood fretboard is also pretty cool.

 Things to look out for with the Fender MA-1

 As I mentioned above, you should be aware that a lot of people don’t like to start kids on steel string guitars.
-To me it isn’t the biggest deal to get an acoustic guitar as a child’s first instrument, but your kids may get sore fingers for the first little while until they can build up some callouses by playing for short amounts of time each day.
+To me, it isn’t the biggest deal to get an acoustic guitar as a child’s first instrument, but your kids may get sore fingers for the first little while until they can build up some callouses by playing for short amounts of time each day.

 Specifications – Fender MA-1 3/4 Size Acoustic